openstack/nova-specs/specs/juno/implemented/virt-driver-numa-placement.rst

 config specification against the NUMA resource availability reported by the compute hosts.

-The flavour extra specs will support the specification of guest NUMA topology.
+The flavor extra specs will support the specification of guest NUMA topology.
-This is important when the RAM / vCPU count associated with a flavour is larger than any single NUMA node in compute hosts, by making it possible to have guest instances that span NUMA nodes.
+This is important when the RAM / vCPU count associated with a flavor is larger than any single NUMA node in compute hosts, by making it possible to have guest instances that span NUMA nodes.
 The compute driver will ensure that guest NUMA nodes are directly mapped to host NUMA nodes.
 It is expected that the default